-TAPER[6-0] = Design Taper Current (mA) $R_S(m\Omega)/228 \mu V$ where R_S is the value of the sense resistor used in the system.
+TAPER[6-0] = Design Taper Current (mA) $R_S(m\Omega)$ / 228 μ V where R_S is the value of the sense resistor used in the system.

-TAPER[7] should be set to 1 to enable the automatic aging of the LMD full capacity value.
-If this feature is enabled, LMD is reduced by Design Capacity/1024 every time CYCL increments by 2 and every time that a cumulative NAC self-discharge estimate reduction of 1.56% has been made without charging the battery to full.
+TAPER[7] should be set to 1 to enable the automatic aging of the LMD full capacity value when there are no learning cycles.
+If this feature is enabled, LMD is reduced by Design Capacity / 1024 every time CYCL increments by 2 and every time that a cumulative NAC self-discharge estimate reduction of 1.56% has been made without charging the battery to full.
 If TAPER[7] is set to 0, there is no LMD reduction with cycle count or self-discharge.